Benjamin Levin, 89-Years-Old, Reveals His Secret Nazi-Killing Past

 — Follow @JodyField (@JodyField) April 9, 2017

-When Chaim heard these reports from his son he sprang into action, selling the family business in order to purchase weapons and ammunition for each member of his family so they could join the partisans.
+When Chaim heard these reports from his son, he sprang into action, selling the family business in order to purchase weapons and ammunition for each member of his family so they could join the partisans.
 The family fled into the forest, where Chaim and his wife were offered refuge on a farm.
 They stayed there until the end of the war.

 Levin recalls that he was forced to hide with a group of others during one of the German raids, when a baby’s crying threatened to reveal their hiding place.
 Benjamin was horrified to see the baby’s father grab an overcoat and smother the baby’s face.